schnadoslin/wp-authentik-teams/README.md

 # wp-authentik-teams
-Wordpress Plugin for Team-Management with Authentik IAM.
+Wordpress Plugin for Team-Management with Authentik Identity and Access Management (IAM).
 ### Scenario
 Authentik is used as IAM.
 You run a WordPress website whose user management is handled by Authentik.